yindia/pltf/docs/usage.md

 ```

 ## Generate
 Render Terraform without running it.
+File inputs that point to existing files (relative to the spec) are copied into the output directory and paths are updated.
 ```bash
 pltf generate -f env.yaml -e dev pltf generate -f service.yaml -e prod -o .pltf/service/prod